whiskyechobravo/kerko/docs/config-params.md

     configuration parameters that are not described in this manual.
 To find those, please refer to the documentation of the relevant package.

-!!! warning "Changing configuration can be disruptive"
+!!! warning "Changing the configuration can be disruptive"

     Making any change to a configuration file requires that you at least restart the application afterwards for the change to become effective.